bstefanescu/qutejs/web/doc/docs/directives/for.md

 Although the `for` directive is **reactive** (i.e. if the target list is a reactive property which is replaced by another list then the DOM is updated), it will use brute force to update the DOM: the previous elements are replaced with the new ones.

-If you need a `for` directive **optimized for reactivity and DOM updates** then you should use **[x-for](#/attributes/x-for)** which is only updating the changed items.
+If you need a `for` directive **optimized for reactivity and DOM updates** then you should use **[q:for](#/attributes/q-for)** which is only updating the changed items.

-This directive was optimized to work over static lists and is giving some additional features over the `x-for` directive:
+This directive was optimized to work over static lists and is giving some additional features over the `q:for` directive:

 1. Each iteration renders a document fragment, and not a single element.
 2. It provides extra an `index` and `hasNext` attributes for each iterated item.